 1. Bugguide.net, Drapetisca alteranda

 Class Arachnida / Order Araneae: Spiders are the largest group of arachnids.
-They are easily recognized by their eight legs, and there are few creatures great or small that elicit such irrational fear in mankind.
+They are easily recognized by their eight legs.
 The vast majority of spiders are completely harmless and offer beneficial services, chief of which is keeping the burgeoning insect population in check.
 All spiders are predacious and carnivorous.
 They subsist on the bodily fluids and chewed up live insects they have paralyzed with their venom.

 Spiders Index | Orb Weavers | Jumping Spiders | Spider Anatomy